-* F.E.P. recognizes that this term is problematic given that it implies people, who happen to be predominately people of color, are abnormal if they do not digest lactose; therefore, we refer to those who do not digest lactose as “lactose normal,” using the following definition: Lactose normal refers to people—often people of color—whose bodies do not digest the milk of a non-human animal.
+* F.E.P. recognizes that this term is problematic given that it implies people, who happen to be predominately black and brown people, are abnormal if they do not digest lactose; therefore, we refer to those who do not digest lactose as “lactose normal,” using the following definition: Lactose normal refers to people—often brown and black people—whose bodies do not digest the milk of a non-human animal.

 Affecting an estimated 50 million people in the U.S., lactose normalcy is a common form of gastrointestinal malabsorption because the digestive system no longer breaks down lactose.
 Typically, at birth, infants have enough lactase enzymes in order to break down the lactose found in their mothers’ milk; however, over time, the lactase enzymes would be expected to decline once the child is weaned.
 As a result of these low amounts of lactase enzymes, which break lactose down into simpler sugars that the body can absorb more easily, those who are lactose normal no longer digest significant amounts of lactose, a sugar that is also found in non-human animal milk and milk products.
 For those adults who can digest lactose the implications of these biological processes might be hard to grasp, but the discomforts caused by the body naturally rejecting lactose are very immediate and must be dealt with by removing lactose from the person’s diet.